-The accelerated concentration on mobile application by developers in the wake of the continuous accelerated mobile penetration has led to a number of applications being created.
-Most of which are amazing and one only imagines the experience when emulated to a PC.
-Today, that is now possible with a number of ways to run android applications on PC, the system was first used by developers to test their applications and now everyone can enjoy the extended experience of applications taking full advantage of PC features.
+The accelerated concentration on the mobile application by developers in the wake of the continuous accelerated mobile penetration has led to a number of applications being created.
+Most of which are amazing, and one only imagines the experience when emulated to a PC.
+Today that is now possible with a number of ways to run android applications on PC, the system was first used by developers to test their applications, and now everyone can enjoy the extended experience of applications taking full advantage of PC features.
 There are a number of applications that answer to that your burning question on how to use mobile apps on PC.
-Here we look at some of the top rated ones;
+Here we look at some of the top-rated ones;

 - Play Android Mobile Games on your Computer with your Keyboard and Mouse for better control.

 - Send and receive messages using your Computer's keyboard, including SMS, WhatsApp, Facebook, etc.

 - View multiple notifications simultaneously without picking up your phone.

 - Use android apps on your PC for full-screen experience.

 - Share secret moves and teach next level play.